Sanish, North Dakota

-The present community of Sanish was established in 1953, when the original Sanish townsite was inundated by Lake Sakakawea.
-Old Sanish, as the original town is now known, was a Native American community; after its evacuation, its residents moved to Sanish and New Town.
+Sanish is an unincorporated community in Mountrail County, North Dakota, United States.
+Sanish is located along North Dakota Highway 23 and Lake Sakakawea, 2.6 mi west of New Town.
+Sanish was founded in 1915.
+The name, "Sanish" was an Arikara word meaning "real people" or "object".
+While the present community of Sanish was established in 1953, when the original Sanish townsite was inundated by Lake Sakakawea.
+Old Sanish, as the original town is now known as, was a Native American community; after its evacuation, its residents moved to New Sanish and New Town.